kamicut/fide-players/README.md

 # FIDE Players Viewer

 View the list of FIDE players and their ratings.
 The source of the data is the [FIDE website](https://ratings.fide.com/download.phtml).
+Originally created for use for [Keshmat Chess School](https://keshmat.org/).

 ## Architecture